gvcallen/parax/README.md

 ## Motivation

 Usually, PyTrees are just "dumb" containers.
 However, it is often desirable to attach some metadata/parameterization alongside a given tree node.
-This can easily be done using "unwrapping", allowing extracting metadata or enforcing constraints during model preparation or computation.
+This can be done by "unwrapping" the metadata or constraint during model preparation or computation.

 Compared to other approaches, this provides a middle ground between purity and rigidity:
 - The "purist" approach is using *shadow PyTrees* i.e. parallel trees that hold the relevant metadata/parameterization.
 However, these are tedious to define for nested models, and require the entire library to manage parallel structures.
 - The "standard" approach is using properties and attributes i.e. defining the metadata/parameterization implicitly within the model.
-This is straight-forward, but tightly couples the data/computation to the model; and also results in unnecessary state/computations.
+This is straight-forward, but tightly couples the extra state with the model, resulting in unnecessary fields and computations.

 ## Next steps